Calling Doubles Tennis Serves

 • If I am the partner, I try to make a call immediately for balls that are long and only if I can “see paint” between the ball and the service line.
 Other than needing to see paint, I don’t try to bias my calls either way.

-And What About Hard, Fast Serves
+And What About Hard, Flat Serves

 It gets more difficult to judge where the ball landed as a serve increases in velocity and flattens for two reasons: